Building a data-driven culture in construction

 Get the playbook →

 Construction workforce planning solutions like Bridgit Bench allow administrators to create custom permission groups.
-By doing so, they can differentiate levels of access to their workforce plan for their operations team, project managers, and superintendents.
+By doing so, they can differentiate access levels to their workforce plan for their operations team, project managers, and superintendents.
 Everyone has access to view the data that will support their decisions, but the risk of human error is gone.

 • It forces decision-makers to grapple with potential sources of uncertainty.
 Is the data accurate and reliable?
 How can new factors be incorporated when there isn’t existing data?
 These questions can often lead to uncovering new ways of updating processes and problem-solving.